Times tables: the best ways to learn

 So, multiplication tables save time and free up brain space.
 They are liberators of the mind and a wonderful invention, probably by the Greek philosopher Pythagoras, whose name is still attached to them in most European languages.
 Pythagoras wrote them in the square format that many schools still use (a number square):

-It is, though, worth going up to 12 rather than 10, as is usual on the continent.
+It is, though, worth going up to 12 rather than 10: print a colour-coded multiplication square for your child as a times tables visual aid.
 The 11 and 12 times tables are easy to learn once you know the others and lots of financial contracts involve monthly payments, so that knowing the 12 times table lets us work out annual costs without difficulty.
 Learning these tables also helps children learn not to be afraid of larger numbers.

 To chant or not to chant?